arnaud-jamin/Cog/README.md

 ## ImGui Windows

 ### General Notes
+- Press the [Insert] key or use the 'Cog.ToggleInput' console command to open the Imgui Main Menu.
 - Most windows display their contents based on a selected actor.
 - The selector actor can be chosen using the selection window or widget.
 - Mouse over a window title to display its help.
 This behavior can be disabled in the Window menu.